GameDriver-io/gdio.unity_api.doc/gdio.unity_api.v2/ApiClient/StartVideoRecording.md

 # ApiClient.StartVideoRecording method (2 of 3)

-Start a video recording of the game's screen.
+Use this function to start a video recording of the screen space viewport.
 Optionally center the video capture on the position of a game object.

 ```csharp
 public void StartVideoRecording(string trackObjectFromPath, float imageScale = 1,